The difference between minerals and rocks

 The geology of minerals plays an integral role in our lives.
 It shapes the environment we inhabit, provides us with many of the resources that fuel our economies, and has provided us with insights into the history of our planet.

-From their uses in everyday applications to their application in scientific research, minerals are essential to humanity’s success.
+From their uses in everyday applications to their application in scientific research, they are essential to humanity’s success.

 To ensure that future generations can continue to benefit from these valuable resources, it is important to understand the principles behind mineral geology.